Skip to main content

 Error Handling

-• Authentication Failures: Token refresh and retry
+• Authentication Failures: API key validation and retry

 • Rate Limiting: Exponential backoff